-- Must work at a small and rural library or library branch (serving 10,000 or fewer) in Washington State.
+- Applicants must be from a public or tribal library or library branch serving a population of 10,000 or fewer in Washington State.

 To apply, please complete the ARSL Scholarship Application .
-The deadline for applications, hand delivered or postmarked by July 14, 2015.
-Requests may be mailed to:
+The deadline for applications, both the paper copy and the digital copy is July 1, 2016.
+Paper copies may be hand-delivered or postmarked by July 1, 2016.

 Washington State Library

-Once the scholarships are awarded the following process begins.
+Once WSL announces the awards, the following process begins:

-- Six months after that date, the group is convened again and the group discusses what has happened.
+- Six months later, we’ll meet again and discuss what has happened.

 We encourage your feedback.
 If you have comments or suggestions, please use our feedback form